facelessuser/BracketHighlighter/docs/customize.md

 Tag settings found in `bh_core.sublime-settings`.

 ### tag_style
-This setting is the allows you to set the highlight style for the tag plugin.
-The string value should correspond to a style entry in `bracket_styles` (see [Configuring Highlight Style](#configuring-highlight-style) for more info).
+Sets the highlight style for the tag plugin.
+The string value should correspond to a style entry in `bracket_styles`.
+See [Configuring Highlight Style](#configuring-highlight-style) for more info.

 ```js
     // Style to use for matched tags